WouterKlein/plant-humanities/docs/dragon_tree/README.md

 <param ve-storiiies
 	id="751f7">

-### Dragon's blood: from herbals to Enlightenment science
+### Dragon’s blood: from herbals to Enlightenment science
 After decades of violent attacks against the Guanches, Spanish conquistadors finally vanquished the last of the Canary Islands in 1496.
 The Guanche language soon disappeared, with the exception of their distinct whistling language, known as Silbo Gomero <param ve-audio url="https://github.com/JSTOR-Labs/plant-humanities/raw/master/media/Silbo%20(online-audio-converter.com).mp3">.
 Due to the traditional Western preference for written records rather than oral histories, much of what we now know of pre-Columbian culture on the Canaries comes from European colonial interlocutors.
 <param title="Silbo Gomero language" eid="Q415" aliases="Silbo Gomero">
 <param ve-video